Piecewise parameter estimation in COPASI

 Examples for piecewise parameter estimations of deterministic models

-These examples allow to compare how the fitness landsape differes when simply applying parameter estimation (thus using a least square objective function), or using the method outlined above (thus using the MSS objective function).
+These examples allow to compare how the fitness landsape differs when simply applying parameter estimation (thus using a least square objective function), or using the method outlined above (thus using the MSS objective function).
 To compare the differences you would run the parameter estimation, once with the events being added (i.e. MSS) and then once again with the events being deleted (i.e. LSQ).

 One dimensional plots of the fitness landscape can be obtained, by first finding a good fit, then changing the optimization method to Current Solution Statistic (which just evaluates the objective function), and then defining a Parameter Scan.
-This has already been done in the models contained in the archives below.
+This has already been set up in the models contained in the archives below.

 Lotka-Volterra